-When deprecating a field, method, or class, the \lstinline[breaklines=true]{@Deprecated} Javadoc tag is used in the comment section to inform the developer of the reason for deprecation and, sometimes, what can be used in its place.
-We call such a suggestion a {\em code hint}.
-These hints don't provide the entire refactoring, but can be used to guide the search process.
 For illustration, let's look at our running example in Figure~\ref{ex:deprecated-method-other}.
 The source code for the \lstinline[breaklines=true]{getHours} method in class \lstinline[breaklines=true]{Date} is accompanied by the comment in Figure~\ref{ex:code-hints}, where the \lstinline[breaklines=true]{@code} tag suggests replacing the deprecated \lstinline[breaklines=true]{getHours} by \lstinline[breaklines=true]{Calendar.get(Calendar.HOUR_OF_DAY)}.
 Using this code hint is not straightforward.
 Although it may seem as if method \lstinline[breaklines=true]{get} is static, allowing an immediate call, it is actually an instance method, and requires an object of class \lstinline[breaklines=true]{Calendar}.
 However, no such object is available in the original code, meaning that it must be created by the refactored code.
 Consequently, we must find the necessary instructions that consume existing objects and create a \lstinline[breaklines=true]{Calendar} object.
 Besides generating the required objects, we also need to set their fields.
 For instance, in Figure~\ref{ex:deprecated-method-other}, we must call \lstinline[breaklines=true]{calendar.setTime(date)} to set the calendar's date based on the existing \lstinline[breaklines=true]{date} object.

 Given that code hints are useful to humans, \emph{in this paper, we are also interested in investigating the benefits of Javadoc code hints in the automation of the refactoring.}